 Unrealised gains on transactions between the Group and its joint venture are eliminated to the extent of the Group's interest in the joint venture.
 Unrealised losses are also eliminated unless the transaction provides evidence of an impairment of the asset transferred.
-Accounting policies of the joint venture have been changed where necessary to ensure consistency with the accounting policies adopted by the Group.
+The accounting policies of the joint venture have been changed where necessary to ensure consistency with the accounting policies adopted by the Group.

-Please refer to the paragraph "Investments in subsidiaries and joint ventures" for the accounting policy on investments in joint ventures in the separate financial statements of the Company.
+Please refer to paragraph 2.5 "Investments in subsidiaries and joint ventures" for the accounting policy on investments in joint ventures in the separate balance sheet of the Company.

-2.4 Property, plant and equipment
+- 2.4 Property, plant and equipment - (a) Measurement

-(a) Measurement